Calculation of Particle Pair Correlation Functions with Classical Trajectory Approximation: Introduction

 Careful treatment is required when calculating the correlation functions in HIRs, given that the emission sources evolve dynamically.
 Both final-state interactions (FSI) between the correlated particle pair and the influence of the source's potential field distort the final momenta of the two correlated particles.
 Several models have been developed to calculate the correlation functions, addressing these complexities.

 The CRAB (Correlation After Burner) program is one such model, developed to compute the correlation functions and extract key physical parameters, including particle source sizes (source radii), flow parameters (e.g., elliptic flow), and source expansion velocities \cite{Lisa:2005dd, ZhangJing-Bo_2001}.
-Under the assumption that the influence of the emission source's potential field on final-state particle pairs can be neglected, the CRAB program generates correlation functions from the phase space of the emitting source.
+Under the assumption that the influence of the emission source's potential field on final state particle pairs can be neglected, the CRAB program generates correlation functions from the phase space of the emitting source.
 This phase space is derived from transport simulations or Monte Carlo sampling.
-The final-state interaction between the particle pair is described by the potential, which is input in solving the Schrödinger equation to calculate the relative motion wave function.
+The final state interaction between the particle pair is described by the potential, which is input in solving the Schrödinger equation to calculate the relative motion wave function.
 The correlation function is then obtained through integration over the phase space.
 By comparing these computational results with experimental data, key physical information such as the timescales and sequence of particle emission can be determined \cite{Wang:2021mrv, Wang:2024nmh, Ghetti:2003zz}.

 Another pivotal framework for correlation function calculations is the Lednicky-Lyuboshits (LL) model \cite{Lednicky:1981su}.
 This model starts from the correlation function of point-like source expressed through Bethe-Salpeter amplitude.
 By considering only s-wave interactions, it applies the effective range approximation to calculate the scattering cross-section using given scattering length and effective range parameters.
 The point-like source correlation function is then integrated over the source using the Kopylov-Podgoretsky (KP) formula \cite{Lednicky:1981su}, allowing the correlation function to be computed analytically.
 By accounting for Bose or Fermi statistical effects and final-state interactions, the interaction parameters of particle pairs \cite{PhysRevLett.134.222301, STAR:2015kha, STAR:2018uho} and emission source distributions \cite{Xu:2024dnd, Anchishkin:2006qp} can be extracted through fitting the experimental correlation function.
-Although the LL model treats two-body scattering exactly, it neglects the influence of the residual nucleus.
+Although the LL model treats two-body scattering exactly, it neglects the influence of the residual nucleus due to the technical difficulty in solving three-body problem.